-SB 415 would divert a portion of state sales tax collections by the Kansas State Fair (Fair) and retailers on the fairgrounds from the State General Fund (SGF) to the State Fair Capital Improvements Fund (SFCIF), effective July 1, 2018.
+SB 415 would divert for up to ten years a portion of state sales tax collections by the Kansas State Fair (Fair) and retailers on the fairgrounds from the State General Fund (SGF) to the State Fair Capital Improvements Fund (SFCIF), effective July 1, 2018.
 Current law allocates 83.846 percent of such collections to the SGF and 16.154 percent to the State Highway Fund (SHF).
 The SFCIF would begin receiving the SGF's relative portion of the Fair-related collections.
-The diversion provisions would expire if the Fair were to be located outside the city limits of Hutchinson.
+The diversion provisions would expire on July 1, 2028, or if the Fair were to be located outside the city limits of Hutchinson.